nurdabolatov/Intro/README.md

 ## Overview

-Intro is a simple animated walkthrough / intro / tutorial.
+An iOS framework to easily create simple animated walkthrough, written in Swift.

 ## Requirements